 California Court Upholds Community Property Waiver in Otherwise Invalid Prenup - In re the Marriage of Nancy and Jeffrey Facter

-Under California law, property acquired during a marriage is community property-divided 50-50 between two partners.
+Under California law, property acquired during a marriage is community property divided 50-50 between two partners.
 A recent appellate case In Re the Marriage of Nancy and Jeffrey Facter considered whether a waiver of community property rights could be enforceable where the rest of the agreement included unconscionable or invalid terms.

 In 1990, a Harvard Law school graduate and securities lawyer Jeffrey Facter met his future wife Nancy who had been married before.
 In 1994, Jeffrey gave Nancy a draft of a prenuptial agreement ("prenup") he drafted that listed Jeffrey's separate property and earnings and detailed among other things that no property acquired during the marriage would be community property.
 The prenup also limited Jeffrey's post-marital financial obligation and child support obligation.
 He had no experience in family law when he drafted it.